MimirCompany/.github/profile/README.md

 ![Mímir Logo ><](https://github.com/MimirCompany/.github/blob/main/files/dark-mimir-icon.png)

 # MÍMIR SOFTWARE FACTORY
-### Smart Solutions on Software and Data
+### Smart Solutions on Data and Artificial Intelligence

 Mímir Software Factory is an agile technological company on smart solutions.

 ### ABOUT US
-As an agile company, we develop the best possible software and data solutions to allow our customers to accomplish their business goals.
+As an agile company, we develop the best possible software, data, and artificial intelligence solutions to allow our customers to accomplish their business goals.

 ### VALUES
 * AGILITY as a business framework